DarrelKarikari/DarrelKarikari/README.md

     <div>
       <p class="project-description">
         <strong>Project Overview:</strong>
         A Java application for managing students, teachers, and grades.
-It is a platform where teachers and students register.
+It is a software that allows teachers and students to register.
 On the platform, students can log in the platform to enroll in courses and see the grades they received.
 It is also a way for teachers to log in to the platform to view their students and give them grades.
         <br><br>
         <strong>Personal Experience:</strong>
-        Over two weeks, I worked on this enjoyable project, I worked on over two weeks.
+        Over two weeks, I worked on this enjoyable project.
 I spent most of my time understanding the implementation of retrieving data, using YouTube and many coding resources to visualize this process.
 I then implemented all my ideas into a code.
       </p>
       <a href="https://ibb.co/WnfZYS8"><img src="https://user-images.githubusercontent.com/20374208/45230776-a66f7a00-b2d2-11e8-9900-21e8bd812cfe.jpg" alt="Screenshot-2023-11-12-001409" border="0"></a>
     </div>